 Each employee hired after April 1, 2019, and each employee grandfathered in, is eligible to participate in the plan for the purpose of making elective deferrals and receiving matching and non-matching contributions.
 Employee salary reduction contributions are voluntary.
-Employees who are members of the District TCRS Legacy defined benefit pension plan (TCRS Legacy DB Plan) are fully vested in matching contributions and not eligible for nonmatching contributions.
-Employees who are members of the District TCRS Hybrid defined benefit pension plan (TCRS Hybrid DB Plan) fully vest in matching contributions after two years of service and are fully vested immediately in non-matching contributions.
+Employees who are members of the District TCRS Legacy Plan are fully vested in matching contributions and not eligible for nonmatching contributions.
+Employees who are members of the District TCRS Hybrid Plan fully vest in matching contributions.
 Forfeitures of unvested amounts for employees that leave employment prior to becoming fully vested will be used first to reduce the employer's matching contributions, then to reduce any nonmatching contributions, and then to offset plan expenses.